Week 03

 Strength (Time Under Tension)

-Barbell bench press - 4 sets - 4 reps
+Barbell bench press - 4 sets - 4 reps 4/:03 tempo on the way down

-double kettlebell gorilla row - 4 sets - 8 reps
+Double kettlebell gorilla row - 4 sets - 8 reps

 Conditioning Intervals